Restoration Recovery outpatient addiction treatment logo

 In-person or telehealth — where to start?

-Tell us your situation and we will tell you whether to start in person or by video.
+Tell us your situation and we’ll tell you whether to start in person or by video.
 Book one in-person visit this week, then move your follow-ups to telehealth.
 Most major insurance — including TennCare — is accepted.

 Why medication-assisted treatment works

 Suboxone is the standard of care for opioid use disorder — and one of the most rigorously studied interventions in all of addiction medicine.
 It is endorsed by SAMHSA, the National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and the World Health Organization.
-Three findings have been replicated repeatedly across the research.
+The three findings below have been replicated repeatedly across the research.

 What these numbers mean